Leonard Fournette: 2019 season

 During a narrow Week 4 26–24 road victory against the Denver Broncos, Fournette rushed for 225 yards, including an 81-yard rush, marking the first time in a single NFL game where he had over 200 rushing yards.
-In the next game against the Carolina Panthers, he rushed 23 times for 108 yards and his first rushing touchdown of the season in the 34–27 road loss.
-During Week 7 against the Bengals, Fournette finished with 131 rushing yards as the Jaguars won 27–17.
-During Week 12 against the Tennessee Titans, he rushed 24 times for 97 yards and two touchdowns and caught nine passes for 62 yards in the 42–20 road loss.
-Overall, in the 2019 season, Fournette had 1,152 rushing yards and three rushing touchdowns to go along with 76 receptions for 522 receiving yards.
+In the next game against the Carolina Panthers, Fournette rushed 23 times for 108 yards and his first rushing touchdown of the season during the 34–27 road loss.
+Two weeks later against the Bengals, Fournette finished with 131 rushing yards as the Jaguars won 27–17.

+During Week 12 against the Tennessee Titans, Fournette rushed 24 times for 97 yards and two touchdowns and caught nine passes for 62 yards in the 42–20 road loss.
+Overall, in the 2019 season, Fournette had 265 carries for 1,152 yards and three touchdowns to go along with 76 receptions for 522 yards.

 On May 1, 2020, the Jaguars declined the fifth-year option on Fournette's contract, which would have made him a free agent in 2021.
 On August 31, the Jaguars waived Fournette after being unable to trade him.

 Tampa Bay Buccaneers

 2020 season

 On September 6, 2020, Fournette signed a one-year contract with the Tampa Bay Buccaneers.

 During Week 2 against the Panthers, Fournette finished with 12 carries for 103 yards and two touchdowns, including a 46-yard rushing touchdown with 1:56 remaining to seal the game for the Buccaneers 31–17.
 Overall, in a backfield where Ronald Jones II got a majority of the carries, Fournette recorded 97 carries for 367 yards and six touchdowns to go along with 36 receptions for 233 yards in the 2020 season.

 During the Wild Card Round against the Washington Football Team, Fournette rushed for 93 yards and a touchdown and caught four passes for 39 yards in the 31–23 road victory.
 In the Divisional Round of the playoffs against the New Orleans Saints, he rushed for 63 yards and recorded five receptions for 44 yards and a touchdown during the 30–20 road victory.
 During the NFC Championship Game against the Green Bay Packers, Fournette rushed for 55 yards and a touchdown in the 31–26 road victory.
-In Super Bowl LV against the Kansas City Chiefs, Fournette rushed for 89 yards and a touchdown and recorded four catches for 46 yards during the 31–9 victory.
-Fournette's impressive playoff performance earned him the nickname "Playoff Lenny", which later evolved to "Lombardi Lenny" after scoring a touchdown in the Super Bowl victory over the Chiefs.
-He became the third player in NFL history to score touchdowns in four games in a single postseason.
+In Super Bowl LV against the Kansas City Chiefs, Fournette rushed for 89 yards and a touchdown and recorded four receptions for 46 yards during the 31–9 victory.
+His impressive playoff performance earned him the nickname "Playoff Lenny", which later evolved to "Lombardi Lenny" after scoring a touchdown in the Super Bowl victory over the Chiefs.
+Fournette became the third player in NFL history to score touchdowns in four games in a single postseason.